Yichen-Ga/Conv-Deconv-neural-network-/README.md

   **4b.
 Building VGG16 deconvolutional neural network**

   The structure of a VGG16 deconvolutional neural network is processing image in a back path way.
 Now, we have first three layers use 3 conv&relu in each section of layers and last two layers use 2 conv&relu, according to vgg16 structure backword.
 There are totally 30 layers in our structure.
-According to the __init__ function we write in reversed conv2d class, now we need to alligne
+According to the __init__ function we write in reversed conv2d class, now we need to align each RevConv2d in deconv_layers to each conv_layers respectively and correspodingly.

   ```
   self.deconv_layers = nn.Sequential(